Family of Seattle mom killed by cops she called wants anssers

 "Do our lives really matter to them?" he asked.
 "What do you want from us?
 We try to comply and this is still happening.
 You're killing our young men and now a young woman has died."

 Lyles was black.
-Police have declined to release the names and races of the officers involved in the shooting.
+Officials later identified the officers involved in the shooting as Steven McNew, a nine-year veteran of the Seattle Police Department, and Jason Anderson, who joined two years ago.
+Their races were not given.

-A Seattle police spokesman said the two cops who shot Lyles were equipped with a less-lethal option but were not carrying Tasers.
+A police spokesman said the two cops were equipped with a less-lethal option, but were not carrying Tasers.

 Detective Patrick Michaud also said Tuesday that both officers had undergone crisis intervention training to deal with people showing signs of mental illness or other crises.